SeokminHong/pages-action/README.md

 - `projectName` (required): Name of the Pages project.
 - `token` (required): Authorization token of Cloudflare.
 - `interval` (optional): Interval (ms) for polling.
 Default is `3000`.
+- `branch` (optional): Name of a branch to deploy.
+If it isn't provided, the production branch will be chosen.

 ## Usage